-Wardwell, a Jackson, was the representative for New York's 18th congressional district from 1835 to 1837.
+Wardwell was the representative for New York’s 18th congressional district and was a Jackson.
+He served from 1835 to 1837.

 From Dec 1831 to Mar 1837, Wardwell missed 183 of 1,248 roll call votes, which is 14.7%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.

 |Dec 1833-Feb 1834||35||0||0.0%||0th|

 The information on this page is originally sourced from a variety of materials, including: